-4. Now, move the slider for "eccentricity" such that the slider is all the way at the minimum value of "0".
-What is happening here?
+3. What is happening here?
 The orbit is now a circle.
 Where are the two foci located?
-In this case, what is the name that describes the distance between the focus point and the orbit?
-(2 points)
+In this case, what is a name that describes the distance between the focus point and the orbit?
+(4 points)

 The point in the orbit where the planet is closest to the Sun is called "perihelion", and that point where the planet is furthest from the Sun is called "aphelion".
 For a circular orbit, the aphelion is the same as the perihelion, and can be defined to be anywhere!
+Exit this simulation (click on "File" and "Exit").